 What should I do between now and the games?

-An element of the games is raising money for the Exeter Foundation and you also gain 10 bonus points if you hit the target donation of £150.
+An element of the games is raising money for the charity and you also gain 10 bonus points if you hit the target donation of £150.
 Why not organise to get sponsored by your suppliers or run a cake stall in work.
-We have a list of alternative fund raising ideas if you get stuck!
+We have a list of alternative fund-raising ideas if you get stuck!

 As the games get closer, ensure all participants have read the Terms and Conditions.